 You have a right to be accompanied by a fellow worker, a trade union representative or an official employed by a trade union at any meeting relating to a grievance.

-If you know that you want to leave your employment and do not wish to raise a grievance or if you are unhappy with the outcome of your grievance, it is worth considering the possibility of broaching a Settlement Agreement with your employer.
+If you know that you want to leave your employment and do not wish to raise an employment grievance or if you are unhappy with the outcome of your grievance, it is worth considering the possibility of broaching a Settlement Agreement with your employer.

 If we consider that you have potential claims, we can write to your employer, setting out your claims and invite your employer to offer a financial package to you.
 In return for accepting the financial package, your employment would normally end under a Settlement Agreement and you would give up your employment claims.